KingOfFlyingFish/UnityGetComponentAutoInjector/README.md

 ```

 #### Caution
-1. The private variable must contain the [SerializeField] serialization attribute unconditionally.
+1. The private variable must contain the **[SerializeField]** attribute unconditionally.

-2. To reinject the components' variables, press the gear and then [Force auto inject this].
+2. To reinject the components variables, press the gear and then **[Force auto inject this]**.

 3. Automatic injection in dynamic object creation (new GameObject (name)) is not supported.
 Instead, use GetComponent, which is built-in to Unity.

-4. If you are using another custom editor and want to be injected automatically when you add components, you can use the OnEnable implementation of the Editor code, Call this method CAutoInjectionEditor.InjectFrom_SerializedObject (serializedObject, false);
+4. If you are using another custom editor and want to be injected automatically when you add components, you can use the **void OnEnable()** implementation of the Editor code, **CAutoInjectionEditor.InjectFrom_SerializedObject(serializedObject);** Call this method

 5. If you press the play button while compiling, it will play automatically after completing the auto injection.

 **If you this assets have a bug or want to request an improvement, use the Issues menu.**

 > MIT License